Item

 Lauren Pease 17:43

-Yeah, it makes me definitely reflect on our exposure level just so like for everything I was like, we have been so lucky, like through all this, to not have anyone in our immediate circle get sick.
+Yeah, it makes me definitely reflect on our exposure level just so like for everything I was like, we've been so lucky, like through all this, to not have anyone in our immediate circle get sick.
 But also we haven't had the flu or the cold really, very much either.
-So it's definitely like, I hope that masks stick around, especially during cold and flu season.
+So it's definitely like, I hope that masks stick around, especially during the cold and flu season.
 And I'm better at saying no to certain things that make us uncomfortable.
-And we definitely slowed are we're kind of easing back in to activities.
+And we definitely slowed our kind of easing back in to activities.
 The kids are still unvaccinated.
 We are completely vaccinated.
-I'm curious to know how this school year is gonna go?
+I'm curious to know how this school year is gonna go

 Ashley Tibollo 18:32